MvanSteenbergen/MappingInstability/README.md

 All README information is found in this top-level document.
 All code files are annotated using the Pluto.jl notebook software.

-# Versions information
+# Version information

-Julia 1.10.0 was used.
-Package dependencies are stored in the manifest.toml file at the bottom of each code.jl file.
-These can be read when opening the pluto files in notepad.
+Julia 1.10.0 was used for the code.
+Detailed package information, included dependencies and version numbers are stored in the manifest.toml file at the bottom of each .jl file.
+These can be read by opening the .jl files in notepad.

+All illustrative diagrams (not plots) were created using draw.io.

 # License